ANNE MULLENERS

 At Schauspielhaus Graz she since directed in 2020/2021 Zitronen Zitronen Zitronen (Sam Steiner), as well as a film version of the performance in cooperation with filmmaker Thomas Achitz.
 In HAUS Zwei she directed in 2021/2022 'Die Laborantin' (Ella Road), and in 2022/2023 she directed Robert Icke’s 'Die Ärztin' on the main stage.

 In 2021 she started working collectively with writer Hannah Bründl, with whom she makes urgent, contemporary work that sits at the meeting point between poetry/spoken word and theatre.
-In the summer of 2022, they produced and performed a reading of Hannah’s ZWILLING ECHO KINGKONG LOOP at Kultursommer Wien and LOT, Wien.
+Most recently, in the autumn of 2024, they collectively brought TENDER to the stage at Werk X as part of the Wortstattnächte 2024.

 CV available here